Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 March 2025

-We ran a study of software deployments across the US to see where the acticity hubs were, broken down by state and city.
+We ran a study of software deployments across the US to see where the activity hubs were, broken down by state and city.
 DevPro covered the findings in their article.

 > Software industry research has led Octopus to the conclusion that frequent software deployments are a feature of high-performing development teams.
-They were interested in ﬁnding out which US states did the most deployments each year to see if this information matched population size, or the location of US tech hubs, such as those featured in Bloomberg's 2019 Brain Concentration Index.
+They were interested in finding out which US states did the most deployments each year to see if this information matched population size, or the location of US tech hubs, such as those featured in Bloomberg's 2019 Brain Concentration Index.

 [Study data: US cities, states with the most annual software deployments](https://www.devprojournal.com/software-development-trends/study-data-us-cities-states-with-the-most-annual-software-deployments/)